 Restaurants can be dangerous places.
 Improperly handled food could sicken customers.
 Mishandled cleaning products can cause chemical burns.
 Walking behind a busy line cook without remembering to say “behind you” could result in serious thermal burns or accidents with knives.
 Millions of people enter and leave restaurants safely every day because restaurant staff members work together to keep themselves and their customers safe.

 Attention to Detail

-Attention to detail is closely related to safely.
+Attention to detail is closely related to safety.
 Servers must remember which diner ordered the special without mint and whether there might be flecks of pepper in the dressing because some people have serious and unusual allergies or preferences that must be met.
 Cooks must keep their tools and workstations scrupulously clean, or food poisoning might result.
 Even when an unhappy diner might be less of a priority under rigorous demands of greater emergencies, keeping track of the needs of multiple tables in a noisy, chaotic environment is grueling work.